-- Inform your designated lead as soon as possible; - For clients seen in schools inform the relevant school designated lead; - Make a written record of the incident or events. - See appendix A (1) for reporting protocols - See appendix A (2) for recording documentation: - 1:1 casework reporting - Youth club safeguarding reporting
+- Inform your designated lead as soon as possible; - For clients seen in schools inform the relevant school designated lead; - Make a written record of the incident or events.

 The nominated member of staff shall telephone and report the matter to the appropriate local social services duty social worker.
 A written record of the date and time of the report shall be made and the report must include the name and position of the person to whom the matter is reported.
 The telephone report must be confirmed in writing to the relevant local authority adult social services department within 24 hours.